HaoZeke/docuYoda_Starter/src/md/spooky-action.md

 $$\int_0^\infty\sin{x} = ?$$

-$\prec$ stands for acessibility.
+$\prec$ stands for accessibility.
 Basically the order relation.

 [Dillinger](https://dillinger.io/) has great rendering for math, but no images and it doesn't understand single dollar symbols for math.